splunk/public-o11y-docs/_includes/gdi/send-spans-directly-lambda.rst

 Send spans directly to Splunk Observability Cloud
 =====================================================================

-By default, the Splunk OpenTelemetry Lambda layer sends telemetry to a Collector running alongside the Lambda.
+By default, the Splunk OpenTelemetry Lambda layer sends telemetry to a Collector instance running alongside the Lambda.

 To send spans directly to Splunk Observability Cloud from an AWS Lambda function instrumented using the Splunk Lambda layer add the following environment variables: